danifree/FACC/README.md

 - See details in the paper “Fairness-aware Guaranteed Display Advertising Allocation under Traffic Cost Constraint”.

 ## Dataset
 - **Note:** In paper, all algorithms are trained based on a distributed Parameter-Server architecture because they are estimated on a large-scale dataset with 36 million real-world requests.
-Here to demostrate the algo clearly, a synthetically generated dataset since there is no public GD dataset.
+Here to demostrate the algo clearly, a synthetically generated dataset is used since there is no public GD dataset.

 ## Run Environment
 - This software suite has been tested under: